Nanofus/novel.js/DOCUMENTATION.md

 ### Executing JavaScript while text scrolls

 You can run JavaScript while the text scrolls by using the `[exec x]` tag, where x is JavaScript code, such as a function call.
 For example, `[exec console.log(\"Hello world!
-The novel's name is \" + data.novel.name)]`.
+The novel's name is \" + novelData.novel.name)]`.
 The code is executed with JavaScript's `eval()` function.
-You can access the application's data through the `data.novel` object.
+You can access the application's data through the `novelData.novel` object.
 If the tag is inside an if-statement that returns false, so that it is not shown, the tag is ignored.
 If the text scrolling is skipped, these are buffered and will be executed at the end.

-### Printing text from external files
+### Printing text from external text files

-The `[file]` tag can be used to print text from an external file.
+The `[file]` tag can be used to print text from an external text file.
 This tag is parsed before all other tags, so the text file can contain other Novel.js tags.
 The files are referred to by the name defined in `externalText` in `game.json`.
 For example, `[file content]` prints the contents of a file named `content` in `externalText`:
 ```
 Hello, [file content]!
 ```